Pratik3123/CGPaint/README.md

-# webpack-template
+# cgPaint

-All required initial configuration to get started with webpack
+An Interactive graphic elements plotter with algorithmic overview